jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 (balanced by import / export from neighboring regions), as well as a detailed look at generation by type of source (e.g., coal, nuclear, natural gas, solar, wind).

-An example of the latter is shown below, which shows the daily generation cycle of solar, days where power output is lower due to weather, and how natural gas plants are ramped up and down each day to offset the solar generation cycle.
-The chart also shows how on some days, solar generation is weak, implying that natural gas production doesn't ramp down as much.
+An example of the latter is below, which shows the daily cycle of solar generation, and how natural gas plants are ramped up and down each day to offset the solar daily cycle.
+The chart also shows how on some days, solar generation is weak due to weather (the end of December 2022 saw a lot of clouds and rain in the Western United States), and how natural gas production doesn't ramp down as much.

 <img src="/assets/images/post4_generation_sample.png"  width="70%" height="70%">

-In much of this post I focus my efforts on the Nevada balancing authority, Nevada Power.
-I choose this region because it is mostly desert, and so weather should not obstruct solar generation on too many days, which enables me to get a better picture of idealized / unobstructed solar productivity.
+Most of this post uses the Nevada balancing authority, Nevada Power.
+Besides living here, I chose this region because it is mostly desert.
+With less weather obstruction, I will be able to get a more accurate picture of idealized / unobstructed solar productivity.
+The data used in this inquiry is calendar year 2022: this provides me with a complete picture of seasonal changes without getting exposed (too much) to the confounding effect of additional build-out over time.

 ## Ideal Solar Generation: Methodology

-My goal is to create a model of solar generation in Nevada to match against electricity demand, which requires a picture of how it fluctuates over hours of the day, and times of the year (daylight hours and sun position).
+My goal is to create a model of solar generation in Nevada: how power production fluctuates over the hours of the day, and times of the year.
+Step "zero", before understanding the fluctuations, is identifying the maximum possible output of the installed panels based on

-My first simplifying assumption is that maximum solar generation capacity is uniform throughout each calendar month (i.e.,t he day length and angle of the sun are consistent within the month).
+My first simplifying assumption is that maximum solar generation capacity is uniform throughout each calendar month (i.e., the day length and angle of the sun are consistent within the month).
 This is likely to be close to true for winter and summer months (the day length at Boulder City, NV varies from 9 hours 42 minutes to 9:53 in December and from 14:26 to 15:36 in June), and a less good approximation for spring and fall (March is 11:25 to 12:33).